stschiff/sequenceTools/README.md

 2) Use all reads but do _not_ use `--singleStrandMode`.
 Instead, in such cases I recommend to trim reads from both ends to remove ancient DNA damage.
 Depending on the details of the library construction, you may have UDG-treated data, in which case fewer basepairs would have to be trimmed.

 ### VCF output
 VCF output was added in version 1.6.0.0.
 The VCF format is specified in detail at https://samtools.github.io/hts-specs/VCFv4.5.pdf.
 I just mention two specifics.
 First, with calling modes `--randomHaploid` and `--majorityCall`, the output genotypes will be haploid.
 This means that instead of genotypes like `0/0`, `0/1`, `1/1` or `./.`, you will instead just see `0`, `1` or `.`.
-Second, I added some possibly useful filters and statistics to the output, which are described in the header of the VCF:
+Second, I added some possibly useful filters and statistics to the output, which are described in the header of the VCF.
+Here is the beginning of an example output:

 ```
 ##fileformat=VCFv4.2
 ##source=pileupCaller_v1.6.0.0
-##command_line=pileupCaller --randomHaploid -f 1240k_eigenstrat_snp_short.snp.txt --sampleNames 1,2,3,4 --vcf
+##command_line=pileupCaller --randomHaploid --sampleNames I1,I2,I3,I4 -f test/testDat/1240k_eigenstrat_snp_short.snp.txt --vcf
 ##group_names=Unknown,Unknown,Unknown,Unknown
 ##INFO=<ID=NS,Number=1,Type=Integer,Description="Number of Samples With Data">
 ##INFO=<ID=DP,Number=1,Type=Integer,Description="Total Depth">